-The best part about this recipe is that you don’t have to cook anything.
+The best part about this recipe: it's totally raw!
+No need to cook anything.
 Nothing at all.
-Just whip out your handy dandy spiralizer (if you don’t have one yet, this is my favorite).
+Just whip out your handy dandy spiralizer (if you don't have one yet, this is my favorite).
 Spiralize some zucchini, whip up your sauce, and you are good to go.

 You could salt the zucchini noodles and let them sit for a bit in a colander, then squeeze out the liquid that's been released.
 You could, but I didn't.
 If you do want to take the time to do that, the noodles will be less soggy.
 I like them as is.
 Also, this is a meant to be a quick recipe, so I skip silly steps.

 I add a bit of water to the peanut dressing to thin it out, add as much as you like but it should resemble heavy cream.
 Thick, but not too thick.
 Usually, about 2-4 tbsp will do.

 You definitely want to add a generous squeeze of lime at the end, it turns up the volume on all the flavor.

 You can or cannot add jalapeno.
 I do, sometimes.
 I had a ton from the CSA, and wanted spicy so I did.

 Just know that if you make this recipe once you will definitely make it again.
 It's a recipe worth a repeat, and I love those kinds of recipes.